 Know Why You’re Making a Video

+Not knowing the goal of your video is the one of the biggest mistakes your health and wellness video can make.
 The fastest way to waste money is to go into video production without knowing what you’re doing and why.

 The purpose of your video drives everything from planning to promotion, so know why you’re making this video.
 Not every video style is suitable for all video types; for example, don’t use animation for a testimonial video because the point of a testimonial is to show a living person trusted your business enough to pay for it.